Measuring the metrics that matter

 Colour is in the Eye of the Beholder is an interactive ten-question game that tests users on their ability to discern between different colour hues.
 Our game, alongside a survey, was given to 2,000 UK participants in order to discover the demographics with the strongest colour perception.

-The campaign was so successful that we released a localised version for the French market the following year.
+The campaign with Lenstore was so successful that we released a localised version for the French market the following year.

 Share this campaign